nrichards/mdpicgen/README.md

 ```
 usage: mdpicgen [-h] --md-file MD_FILE [--md-out-file MD_OUT_FILE]
+                [--md-seqs-out-file MD_SEQS_OUT_FILE]
                 [--image-out-dir IMAGE_OUT_DIR]
                 [--button-pattern-file BUTTON_PATTERN_FILE]
+                [--category-pattern-file CATEGORY_PATTERN_FILE]
                 [--image-height IMAGE_HEIGHT] [--gif] [--print-formatted]
                 [--print-extract]
                 {imageset,psd} ...

 Parse Markdown table cells into recognized sequences of strings, "keys".
 Only
 matches keys from table columns all identified by patterns in the button-
 pattern-file.
-Inserts and updates links for image files to output Markdown, in
+Inserts and updates links for image files to output Markdown in
 the cells after the keys.
+Creates a sequence-only Markdown with tables
-Generate images using image layers, named based upon
+categorizing the sequences.
+Generate images using image layers, named based
-the keys -- see sub-commands for image generation details.
+upon the keys -- see sub-commands for image generation details.

 options:
   -h, --help            show this help message and exit